 - Formed the recruitment panel for Leap Confronting Conflict’s Chief Executive and Director for Income and External Affairs

 - Interviewed Editor and co-author Jude Yawson from MerkyBooks publishers

 - Chaired a debate on how young people can be better represented in the media and creative sectors at Lighting the Fire 2019 awards.
-On the panel was GQ journalist and Forbes Top 30 Under 30 social entrepreneur, Jay Richards
+On the panel was journalist and author, Ciaran Thapar and Forbes Top 30 Under 30 social entrepreneur, Jay Richards

 - Fed into Leap's 2020-2024 five year strategy

 - Co-designed panel questions and interviewed candidates for Impetus’ new Director of the Youth Endowment Fund

 We value the insight and experience of Leap graduates.
 Our team, have implemented a new structure for 2021-2022, where four young people will take on Senior Ambassador role and be involved in the recruitment of eight young people.

 Aaliyah, our Progressions Routes Officer works with young people once they have finished one of our programmes.
 Learn about her priorities for 2021.

 Is life any different for young people growing up in British society today?
 Watch a dynamic conversation between young people and the UK’s leading spokesperson on policing and violence in the communities.

 In October 2020, each young person was photographed either in their home borough or in a London location of significance to them and their future goals.